pjsikora/screenshot-maker/readme.md

 # Make a simple screenshots of website
-Just a simple API to make a screenshots of websites
+Just a simple API to make a screenshots of websites.

 # Usage
 Run in command line: